Jordan: Family Law

 The Jordanian law distinguishes fundamentally between “hadhana,” which refers to the physical care of the child, and “wilaya,” which refers to the legal authority over the child.
 Hadhana is usually translated into English as “custody” but that is too broad a term.
 Hadhana is more akin to “residential custody” and is often described as “babysitting.”
 Wilaya is often translated as “guardianship,” but that is also inaccurate.
 It is far more akin to “legal custody.”

 The Personal Status Law provides that the person who has hadhana (residential custody) must be the mother until the child is 15 (Articles 170, 173) unless she is disqualified, in which event it will pass to the maternal grandmother, or otherwise to the paternal grandmother or otherwise to the father.
+When the child reaches the age of 15, the child may choose with whom to live (except that this applies when the child is only 10 if the custodian is not the mother).

 The decisions concerning the child's education, country and area of residence, medical treatment, religious upbringing, obtaining a passport and international travel are made exclusively by the “wali” who is the person with the right of wilaya.
 Article 223 of the Personal Status Law provides that the wali is the child's father.
 The next in line to the father is any person the father may have appointed, then the grandfather, then any person the grandfather may have appointed, and then the court or the person the court sees fit to act.
 The automatic grant of wilaya to the child's father will not be removed even if the father acts in violation of the child's best interests.